Friday, February 23rd, 2024

 No claim will be paid if you have received a refund of premium for unused days.

-Refunds will be calculated on a pro-rated basis from the date postmarked on your written request if mailed, or on the date such faxed request is received by the Destination: Travel Group Inc. and are subject to a $25.00 cancellation fee and a minimum refund of $10.00.
+Refunds will be calculated on a pro-rated basis from the date postmarked on your written request if mailed or emailed, or on the date such faxed request is received by the Destination: Travel Group Inc. and are subject to a $25.00 cancellation fee and a minimum refund of $10.00.
 Under no condition will a refund be made after the policy effective date of an Annual MultiTrip Plan or for an early return during a coverage extension period.

 SUBMIT CLAIMS TO: